roryl/handlebars.lucee/README.md

 </cfscript>
 ```

 The compileInLine function takes a text string that is a valid handlebars template and returns a Closure in which the compiled template can be used.
-Handlebars.lucee follows the Handlebars.js convention in that compiling a template creates a function which can be further called.
+Handlebars.lucee follows the Handlebars.js convention in that compiling a template creates a closure function which can be further called.
 This means that you only need to compile once for all invocations of that template in the request, and you could even cache the compilation result.

 This example below compiles once, but outputs three different words
 ```coldfusion